rodtermaat/GettingAndCleaningData/CodeBook.md

 * The complete descriptions of the original study are found in the downloaded file used to complete this assignment.
 ** Please refer to these documents for questions not specifically related to this assignment.
-*** Where appropriate information from the orignal study have been included in the readme and this code book and noted as such.
+*** Where appropriate information from the original study has been included in the readme and this code book and noted as such.

 Experimental design and background: